Danny Fenster: Myanmar frees jailed US journalist — reports | DW | 15.11.2021

 Both the former US ambassador to the UN and Danny Fenster's employer have said that the journalist is out of jail, despite having been sentenced to 11 years hard labor last week.

-A US journalist who had been sentenced to 11 years in prison by a Myanmar junta court was released on Monday, his employer and a US diplomat said.
+A US journalist who had been sentenced to 11 years in prison by a Myanmar junta court was released on Monday, his employer and an ex-diplomat said.

 Former US Ambassador to the UN Bill Richardson said Danny Fenster had been released from prison and handed over to him in Myanmar, adding that he would be soon on his way home via Qatar.